Ebenezer000/Decentralised-wallet-api/README.md

 - Seed Phrase: Your mnemonic phrase should be stored securely and never shared.
 - Testing: Use testnets for testing purposes to avoid potential losses.

-License

-This project is licensed under the MIT License - see the LICENSE file for details.

-Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

 Acknowledgments